MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ### 3.1  Integration via Cocoapods

 1. Add the following dependencies to your `podfile` to include App Center Analytics and App Center Crashes into your app.
-This will pull in the following frameworks: **AppCenter**, **AppCenterAnalytics** and **AppCenterCrashes**.
+This will pull in the following frameworks: **AppCenter**, **AppCenterAnalytics**, and **AppCenterCrashes**.
 Alternatively, you can specify which services you want to use in your app.
 Each service has its own subspec and they all rely on AppCenter.
 It will get pulled in automatically.

 	```ruby
 	# Use the following line to use App Center Analytics and Crashes.